Godzilla (comics): Ongoing main series

 From May 2012 to May 2013, IDW published a second ongoing series, simply called Godzilla.
 The series ran 13 issues.
-In November 2012, they began collecting the series as a three-volume trade paperback series.
+In November 2012, IDW collected the series as a three-volume trade paperback series.
 In April 2014, the entire series was collected as a deluxe trade paperback called Godzilla: History's Greatest Monster.

 From June 2013 to June 2015, IDW published a third ongoing series called Godzilla: Rulers of Earth, which ran 25 issues.
-They began collecting the series as a six-volume trade paperback series in December 2013.
+The publisher began collecting the series as a six-volume trade paperback series in December 2013.
 In June 2016, they started to recollect the series as a two-volume deluxe trade paperback series, with the first volume called Godzilla: Complete Rulers of Earth.
 In August 2019 the second volume, called Godzilla: Complete Rulers of Earth 2, was released.

+Godzilla: The Kai-Sei Era is an upcoming line of comics established into a shared universe set to launch in July 2025.
+This was announced by IDW and Toho after renewing their partnership to 2029.
+The line will initially consist of three books: Godzilla by Tim Seeley and Nikola Čižmešija, Godzilla: Enter the Deadzone by Ethan S. Parker and Griffin Sheridan and Pablo Tunica, and Spaceship Godzilla by Chris Gooch and Oliver Ono.
+IDW's Godzilla line editor Jake Williams said, "The Kai-Sei era is the only ongoing Godzilla story of its kind – crafted for comic readers who have never bought a Godzilla book, and Godzilla fans who have never read a comic.
+We aim to bring you the absolute best stories possible – whether those stories contain super powered G-Force members trying to kill Godzilla, mutants in a wasteland trying to survive in its wake, or mercenaries flying around space in Mechagodzilla.
+Every month readers will be able to take a peek inside a brand-new universe composed of unimaginable horrors, kaiju old and new, and heroes to keep it all at bay.
+We’re telling the best Godzilla stories in the world, inside the best comics on the shelves."